-The Company's interest rate risk arises from long-term and short-term borrowings.
+The Company's interest rate risk arises from short-term borrowings.
 Borrowings issued at variable rates expose the Company to cash flow interest rate risk which is partially offset by cash and cash equivalents held at variable rates.
-During the years ended December 31, 2022 and 2021, the Company's borrowings at variable rates were denominated in NTD and USD.
+During the years ended December 31, 2023 and 2022, the Company's borrowings at variable rates were denominated in NTD and USD.

-As of December 31, 2022 and 2021, if interest rates on USD-denominated borrowings had been 0.25% higher/lower with all other variables held constant, post-tax profit for the years ended December 31, 2022 and 2021 would have been \$2,000 and \$3,605 lower/higher, respectively.
+As of December 31, 2023 and 2022, if interest rates on USD-denominated borrowings had been 0.25% higher/lower with all other variables held constant, post-tax profit for the years ended December 31, 2023 and 2022 would have been \$2,500 and \$2,000 lower/higher, respectively.